ollylomax/Kitchen-Craft---Backend-Development-Milestone-Project/README.md

     - As a registered user, I want to be able to see all my recipes on my profile page

-    - As a registered user, I want to be able to log out of the website

     - As an admin user, I want to be able to add, edit and delete cuisines

-    - As an admin user, I want to be able to change the Cuisine of the Week

     - As the superuser, I want to be able to view and search the users page